NullVoxPopuli/website/content/2025-04-05-ember-has-typesafe-html.md

 tl;dr: install the pre-release version of the Glint extension and enable `@builtin typescript`.

+We're using the pre-release version of Glint here because it provides a far superior editing than the currently released stable version of Glint.
+Glint V2 is powered by [Volar](https://volarjs.dev/) and lines up nicely with the [Polaris](https://emberjs.com/editions/polaris/) efforts to align with broader ecosystem tooling in a way that unblocks all experimentation while also still supporting older code so that large codebase have a path to the modern tooling and DX.

 For neovim, I need to PR to the built in configs to make switching to the glint ts-plugin automatic, but here is what it looks like!

 ![image of href completion](/images/typesafe-html/href.png)